aokad/GenomonPipeline/README.md

 6. Run run.sh [your job yaml file].

-Or if you are on HGC Shirokane2 or Shirokane3, copy one of job yaml files from /home/w3varann/samples/*.yaml, edit it so that the file describes your job configuration and run the following command
+Or if you are on HGC Shirokane2 or Shirokane3,
+1. Copy one of job yaml files from /home/w3varann/samples/*.yaml
+2. Edit it so that the file describes your job configuration
+3. Run the following command
 ```
 /home/w3varann/tools/Genomon/test/run.sh [your job yaml file]
 ```